-If you rent out a property for a house in multiple occupation (HMO), you may require a licence from us.
-This is a house which is occupied by persons who do not form a single household and who may share one or more of the home’s facilities.
+A HMO is a house which is occupied by people who do not form a single household, and who may share one or more of the home’s facilities.

 The Housing Act 2004 introduced a mandatory licensing scheme for larger HMOs to improve controls and conditions within these high risk dwellings.

 The act also allows selective licensing of other smaller properties in certain designated areas.
 We’re not currently operating this additional scheme in Newark and Sherwood.

 Apply online for a house in multiple occupation licence.

 The application and consultation period lasts two to three months.
 If you have not heard anything in three to four weeks from the date of your application, please contact us.

 A property is likely to require a licence if all of the following applies:

 - it has shared facilities, such as kitchens, common rooms or bathrooms

 - it is not owned by a housing association or registered social landlord (RSL)

 After receiving your application, we’ll usually carry out a visit to assess the property under the housing health and safety rating system.
 This is to check whether there are any hazards that require action, and that the property meets certain standards in its facilities and amenities.